wesfox/KimsufiMonitoring/README.md

 > ./install.sh

-You also need to get a unique gmail password for the app go -> https://myaccount.google.com/apppasswords?utm_source=google-account&utm_medium=web
+You also need to get a unique gmail password for the app. (you may need to add a 2 step auth in order to get this option available) go -> https://myaccount.google.com/apppasswords?utm_source=google-account&utm_medium=web

 > echo "myGmailPwd" > gg_mdp_access.txt